-The Board consisted of three members in 2018.
-The Board held 13 minuted meetings and stayed in continuous contact with each other during the 2018 financial year.
-The Board also maintained regular $contact\,with\,management.\,The\,Board\,paid\,special$ attention during the year to raising capital, monitoring the joint venture agreement with GV Gold and following up exploration activities.
+During the period up to the 2019 Annual General $Meeting, the Board \, consisted \, of \, three \, members.$ Since the AGM on May 29, 2019, the Board has had five members.
+The Board held 12 minuted meetings and stayed in continuous contact with each other during the 2019 financial year.
+The Board also maintained regular contact with management.
+During the year, Board work was focused on monitoring the joint venture agreement with $\mbox{\rm GV}$ Gold, the sales process for the Krasny project and following up exploration activities in the Maly Patom project.